A simple way to claim your experience

 - ensure you can demonstrate at least 10 skills across four categories

-- submit the form to CPA Australia for verification.
+- create and submit the Experience claim application to CPA Australia for verification.
 Find out how to submit your experience claim above.

 Studying the CPA Program with the support from a mentor provides many benefits.
 It’s optional to work with a mentor but we highly recommend it.
 Our experience has shown that Associate members studying with a mentor have a higher likelihood of passing their subjects than those who don’t.
 An experienced mentor can also give you the opportunity to progress your career and broaden your professional networking.